Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 *Bystander: Official (motivation: to be suspicious)*

 Malcolm thinks the whole "haunting" is hokum. [[The hunters]] are imagining things.
 Or maybe they're grifters?
-A grumpy decorated police veteran of the inner cities, Ford is on the verge of retirement and bored with the relatively routine policing that this safe and affluent area usually requires.
+A grumpy decorated police veteran of the inner cities, Ford is on the verge of retirement and bored with the relatively routine policing that this safe and affluent [[area]] usually requires.

 # Lewis Barnavelt, Former Tenant

 *Bystander: Witness (motivation: to reveal information)*

-Lewis Barnavelt confesses to sympathetic hunters he had weird dreams of "a ghost woman with a candle" while living in the Bellairs house.
+Lewis Barnavelt confesses to sympathetic hunters he had [[Weird]] dreams of "a ghost woman with a candle" while living in the Bellairs house.
 A middle-aged astronomer renowned for his work on black holes, Barnavelt dreams of being the next Carl Sagan or Neil deGrasse Tyson.
 He is writing a popular text on black holes for a lay audience.
 He dreads being ridiculed for his superstitious fear of the Bellairs House.

 # Bellairs House

 *Location: Crossroads (motivation: to bring people, and things, together)*

 The Bellairs house is not only decorated with a massive number of antique clocks but also with multiple pictures and framed quotations of King Saul's doomed visit to the Witch of Endor in the Old Testament.
-In a few versions, the Witch even has a 'Hand of Glory' and the Witch is clearly Zenobia.
+In a few versions, the Witch even has a '[[Hand]] of Glory' and the Witch is clearly Zenobia.

 The sound of antique clocks constantly ticking is almost deafening.